WATER PLAY.. SIMPLE HOW-TO AND THE WHY BEHIND THE PLAY

 Your child will probably get soap and water all over themselves so you can count it as a bath

-Why is this activity great for your child?
+Why is water play great for your child?

 Your child will be exploring washing, which is a something they’ve been experiencing their whole lives.
 Having the opportunity to master their own life experiences by repeating them on a smaller scale helps them process and make sense of their world.